 Wine Day (“Open Wine Cellars Day”) allows people to tour the wine producers of Istria, conducting tastings (and hopefully purchasing wine too, if something takes your fancy!).
 This takes place on a Sunday in late May each year.

 The intimate electro music event Lighthouse Festival returns to Porec for 2018, taking place from 30th May to 3rd June 2018.

 The Days of Antiquity event takes place in Pula in mid-June each year, with games, music and even a fair harking back to Roman times.

-“Porec Summer” will take place starting from mid-June (normally through to September) with a wide variety of events including music, dance and more.
+“Porec Summer” will take place starting from mid-June, normally through to September.
+This includes a wide variety of events including music, dance and more.
 Check locally for up-to-date listings.

 The street art Festival FUC takes place in mid-June in Novigrad.